 Plus you get free shipping, which helps save money!
 Don't forget to use the Target Cartwheel App on your phone to combine even more savings.
 You can learn more about the Target debit REDCard here.

-Get creative to help you achieve a no spend period
+Get creative to help you achieve a no spend day or week

 If you’re able to carve out time to go on a spending freeze and are fully committed, that’s great!
 One of the hardest parts during the no spend challenge can be figuring out how to use what you have.
 This is where a bit of creativity can really pay off!